U010B

 Most-frequently reported root causes when U010B is logged.

-Open or short on the data bus segment serving the secondary FPCM (Module B).
+Open or short on the data bus segment serving the secondary EGR control module (Module B).

-Corroded or damaged connector terminals at the FPCM-B harness connector.
+Corroded or damaged connector terminals at the EGRCM-B harness connector.

-Shared wiring fault that simultaneously disrupts both FPCM-A and FPCM-B communication.
+Shared wiring fault that simultaneously disrupts both EGRCM-A and EGRCM-B communication.

 Incorrect module configuration or programming after a replacement.